shnjnmkkr/fashion-vashion/README.md

 These challenges led to the final **hybrid CLIP + LLM architecture**, which proved robust, computationally feasible, and effective at overcoming the dataset's limitations.

 ---
+### UI & Dependencies

+An interactive web application built with **Streamlit** demonstrates the system's capabilities.The frontend provides a chat-based interface where users can receive recommendations, view a detailed analysis from the AI, and browse a clothing catalog.

+---

 ## Technical Challenges and Innovations